Campostrini/Campostrini.github.io/projects/index.md

 Ventricular fibrillation (VFib) is a dangerous arrhythmia.
 Patients at risk have a (Subcutaneous-)Implantable Cardioverter Defibrillator (S-ICD) or use a Wearable Cardioverter Defibrillator (WCD).
 After a Myocardial Infarction (MI) the risk of VFib is increased, however this doesn't necessarily lead to the implantation of an ICD.

-Idea: use an ECG patch for constant patient telemetry and have an alarm sound for family members if a dangerous arrhythmia is detected.
-Obviously there needs to be an Automatic External Defibrillator (AED) in the immediate vicinities for this to have sense.
+Idea: use an ECG patch for constant patient telemetry and have an alarm ring for family members if a dangerous arrhythmia is detected.
+Obviously there needs to be an Automatic External Defibrillator (AED) nearby for this to have sense.

 ### A Collection of Risk Calculators